flexie/eas-4803-8803-ccs/docs/homework.md

 Please turn in your assignments as pdf files.
 The assignments should be send to [Ziyi (Francis) Yin](mailto:ziyi.yin@gatech.edu).
 Late hand ins are not accepted.

-**Unless stated otherwise the labs are due one week after the assignments have been posted.**
+**Unless stated otherwise the labs are due one week after the assignments have been posted.
+For example, if a homework is posted before the lecture on Wednesday, you should submit your homework before the lecture on the next Wednesday in order for your homework to be considered as on-time.
+If you have difficulty on the homework and want to ask for extension, please email Dr. Felix Herrmann and cc TA in advance.**

 ### Feedback